sokrypton/ColabDesign/af/README.md

 and maximizing `pae` results in a two helix bundle.
 To encourage compact structures we add a `con` term)

 - binder specific losses
-  - `pae_inter` - minimize PAE interface of the proteins
+  - `i_pae` - minimize PAE interface of the proteins
   - `pae` - minimize PAE within binder
-  - `con_inter` - maximize number of contacts at the interface of the proteins
+  - `i_con` - maximize number of contacts at the interface of the proteins
   - `con` - maximize number of contacts within binder

 #### How do I change the loss weights?